Hollywood is fascinated with medieval times. Mainly, these films are period drama that deals with historical figures and interprets historical events.

 Filled with a vengeance for his father’s death, Robin of Locksley plans to save his home from the Sherriff of Nottingham.

 If you are looking for some cheesy 90’s fantasy, look no further than ‘Robin Hood: Prince of Thieves.’
 With Bryant Adam’s Emmy-winning actors such as Morgan Freeman, Kevin Constar, and Michael McShane.
-Alan Rickman as the Sherriff is a scene-stealer, in fact, you should watch it purely for his performance, this medieval film is a cult classic.
+Alan Rickman as the Sherriff is a scene-stealer you should watch it purely for his performance, this medieval film is a cult classic.

 Inspired by “King Lear” and “Macbeth,” Akira Kurosawa’s cinematic masterpiece is set in the historical period of 16th-century Japan, known as the Sengoku period, and traces the chaos (“ran” in Japanese) created when an elderly feudal son passes power to his three sons.